piercedprincessxoxo/reddit_upvote_script/README.md

 If you want to know what posts specifically update the script.
 Where it says verbose = False, change this to True, and it will print out extra info when it runs!

 Thats it!
 Feel free to reach out to me with any questions. <3

+## Troubleshooting errors

+prawcore.exceptions.OAuthException: invalid_grant error processing request
+- check your log in info

+received 401 HTTP response
+- Check your client secret & app ID

+ModuleNotFoundError: No module named 'praw'
+- Did you remeber to download praw?

+Python was not found; run without arguments to install from the Microsoft Store, or disable this shortcut from Settings > Manage App Execution Aliases.
+- Did you install python?